You deserve beautiful results

 Schedule your consultation today.

 If you’re considering breast augmentation, one of the most important steps you can take to ensure your surgery goes well is to select a surgeon with significant experience in today’s augmentation mammaplasty techniques.
 As a skilled and experienced board-certified plastic surgeon, Dr. Michael Baumholtz is committed to providing patients with custom care solutions based on their specific needs, using the most advanced surgical techniques and implant products for optimal outcomes and the highest levels of patient satisfaction.
-To find out more about breast augmentation surgery and whether it’s a good choice for you, call our office at 210-920-2390 and schedule a personal consultation today.
+To find out more about breast augmentation surgery and whether it’s a good choice for you schedule a personal consultation today.